 2. Arrive on time

 Turning up on time is important for every aspect of the club: training, pre game warm- up, social events.
 If you are late for the training, then you will not make the most of it.
 If you are late for a game match warm- up you let your team down.
 If you are late for the a social event, you will miss the train or / bus or / plane or / a few beers.
 Everybody has work and/or family commitments and it is as important that you turn up on time.
 Social rugby doesn’t mean taking advantage of others. and tTimekeeping will be monitored.
 You will be fined if you are late without a very good excuse.

 3. Wear the London French RFC colours on and off the pitch

-Most of the teams we have met played last year r are usually turneding up with wearing their club uniform/colours.
+Most of the teams we are playing are turning up with wearing their club uniform/colours.
 We are asking the players to turn up wearing the famous LF RFC beret, a white shirt and the club tie.
-(Benoit I think a polo shirt would be a better step, but it's up to the players, not me!)
-It is a mark of respect towards the opposition side and the referee. and face it, this also t looks really good.
+It is a mark of respect towards the opposition side and the referee. and face it, this also looks really good.
 When you are playing for the club you also have to wear the club colours: white shorts and red socks.
-You can purchase these items from any committee member.
+You can purchase these items from our president, Antoine Lurot.
 A fine system will be applied if these rules are broken.

 4. Respect your opponent

 If you are booked for a bad gesture not only do you let your team down for 10 minutes, or the remaining time but you also crippled the club’s budget as we are charged for the offences committed by our players (this admittedly this only applies to red cards).
 Retaliating is not an excuse. way to act (you either accept retaliation or you don’t!).
 If you are booked, YOU will be fined £10 for a yellow card and £25 for a red card.
 The club is not here to pay for your misconduct at disciplinary hearings.